What is enrichment?

 General Findings from Observation:

-• The observation process highlighted that each animal has unique preferences when it comes to enrichment.
+- The observation process highlighted that each animal has unique preferences when it comes to enrichment.
 Some animals may prefer mentally stimulating activities (e.g., puzzle feeders), while others respond better to sensory enrichment (e.g., scent-based or tactile items).
-Staff found that it was crucial to tailor enrichment strategies based on individual behaviours and preferences.
+Staff found it crucial to tailor enrichment strategies based on individual behaviours and preferences.

-• For animals like Luna, who initially struggled with stress, enrichment strategies like scent-based toys and secure spaces helped to gradually reduce anxiety.
-Observing changes in behaviour, such as an increase in exploratory behaviours or reduced signs of stress (e.g., less hiding), allowed the staff to determine which enrichment strategies were effective in improving the animals’ mental well-being.
+- For animals like Luna, who initially struggled with stress, enrichment strategies like scent-based toys and secure spaces helped to gradually reduce anxiety.
+Observing changes in behaviour, such as increased exploratory behaviours or reduced signs of stress (e.g., less hiding), allowed the staff to determine which enrichment strategies effectively improved the animals’ mental well-being.

 Staff Actions:

-• The staff kept detailed records of each animal’s interactions with their enrichment items.
-They observed body language, playfulness, energy levels, and any signs of stress or frustration to understand how the animals were responding to the activities.
+- The staff kept detailed records of each animal’s interactions with their enrichment items.
+They observed body language, playfulness, energy levels, and any signs of stress or frustration to understand how the animals responded to the activities.

 Reviewing and modifying enrichment strategies is an essential process to ensure that the activities and items provided continue to be effective, safe, and beneficial for the animals.
 It involves assessing current enrichment practices, identifying areas for improvement, and making necessary adjustments to meet the evolving needs of the animals.
 Here’s a guide on how to effectively review and modify enrichment strategies: